harigopal/blog.harigopal.in/_posts/2019-10-05-application-state-is-not-the-answer.md

 tags: react reasonreact
 ---

-So...

-This is a total retraction of my last two posts.
+So... this is a total retraction of my [last](https://blog.harigopal.in/guides/application-state-in-reasonreact) [two](https://blog.harigopal.in/guides/revisiting-application-state-in-reason-react) posts.

 {{ '201910/deja-vu.png' | image_from_cdn:'Deja vu' }}

 ## Mistakes were made

-Using application state, or global state is _not_ right the answer for most developers of front-end components.
+Using application state, or global state, is _not_ the right answer for developing front-end components.

 The draw of application state is the creation of a _definitive_ single-source of truth from which our entire app's state can be determined.
 Then, this _definitive_ state becomes the one and _only_ place where you need to _query_ state.
 And because it is ubiquitous, adding a new shared property becomes extremely simple; add it once, and it's available everywhere.

 This ease of modification is, unfortunately, double-edged.
-I've noticed two (messy) patterns arise once global state is available.
+I've noticed two messy patterns arise once global state is available.

 ### There is no _local_; everything is _global_